efrei-ADDA84/20200511/README.md

 - Copy the `requirements.txt` file from the local directory to the working directory of the container.

-- "Execute `pip install` to install the Python packages listed in `requirements.txt` without caching the downloaded packages, thus reducing the size of the image.
+- Execute `pip install` to install the Python packages listed in `requirements.txt` without caching the downloaded packages, thus reducing the size of the image.

 ### Copying Source Code Files